jsingh181/homebox-cypress-tests/README.md

 ## Cypress Version

-- Cypress v14.3.2 or above is used in this repository.  _This is the latest version as of 22/04/2025._
+- Cypress v14.3.3 or above is used in this repository.
 - Installed version can also be checked within `package.json`

 <br>